m-soro/Data-Science-with-Python/projects/project3.md

 * handle any merge conflict that may arise
 * delete unwanted branch(es)

-I did a acouple of edits (mainly comment updates)in my bikeshare project.
-A couple of edits in the attached readme file then, filled the neccessary information regarding the git commands in the google doc file submission template.
+I made a couple of edits (mainly comment updates)in my bikeshare project.
+I also made a couple of edits in the attached readme file, then filled the neccessary information regarding the git commands in the submission template.